junhaz4/self-learning-path/java-learning-path/java learning notes.md

     System.out.println("The top speed is set to: "+ topSpeed);
   }
 }
-class Car extends Vehicle { // Derived from Vehicle Base for Prius public void openTrunk() {
+class class_.Car extends Vehicle { // Derived from Vehicle Base for Prius public void openTrunk() {
-    System.out.println("The Car trunk is Open Now!"); }
+    System.out.println("The class_.Car trunk is Open Now!");
   }
+}
-class Prius extends Car {// Derived from Prius & can be base to any further class public void turnOnHybrid() {
+class Prius extends class_.Car {// Derived from Prius & can be base to any further class public void turnOnHybrid() {
     System.out.println("The Hybrid mode is turned on!"); }